viaart/DisplayedAppSwitcher/README.md

     * `Ctrl-NumPad 2`
     * `F10`

+Take a note of the following:

-Don't minimize the main Zoom window, otherwise the secondary Zoom window will also be restored from its hidden state when Zoom is asked to go to full size - and this will cover the JW Library on the secondary screen.
+* **Never minimize the main Zoom window**, otherwise the secondary Zoom window will also be restored from its hidden state when Zoom is asked to Exit Minimized Video - and this will cover the JW Library on the secondary screen.
+If that happened by accident, tap `F9` to return to a JW Library mode.

-If during an attempt to share screen JW Library accidentally minimizes, click one of the shortcuts to bring it back.

-If Zoom crashes, it will restore itself, and rejoin the meeting as Host.
+* If Zoom accidentally crashes, it will restore itself, and rejoin the meeting as Host.
 At that moment Zoom's secondary window will take over.
-It's a good idea to be ready to tap `F9` while this is happening to prevent a random user seen.
+It's a good idea to be ready to quickly tap `F9` while this is happening to prevent a random user seen.
+* If during an attempt to share screen JW Library accidentally hides, click `F9` to bring it back.
+This can be done even while the Share Screen dialog is up or right after starting the share.
+The video doesn't start playing until the secondary window is brought back to vision.

+> To further improve reliability of switching, a physical device, such as Elgato "Stream Deck" can be obtained.
+Buttons on the deck like that can be assigned to playback keyboard shortcuts, and with the modified pictures & labels on the buttons make it even quicker to perform an action.

 ## Setup